liborty/rstats/README.md

 |f:&T| (*f).clone().into()
 ```

-All other cases were previously only possible with manual implementation written for the (global) `From` trait for each type and each different quantification method, whereby the different quantification would conflict with each other.
+All other cases were previously only possible with manual implementation written for the (global) `From` trait for each type and each different quantification method, whereby the different implementations of `From` would conflict with each other.
 Now the user can simply pass in a custom 'quantify' closure.
 This generality is obtained at the price of a small inconvenience: using the above signature closures in simple cases.

 ## Auxiliary Functions